symfony-cmf/symfony-cmf-docs/bundles/block/types.rst

 service to use in that case is ``symfony_cmf_block.slideshow_admin``.
 Please refer to the `Sonata Admin documentation`_ for further information.

-If you use the default template, you need to add the `LiipImagineBundle`_ to your dependencies and define a imagine filter using the phpcr called 'symfony_cmf_block' (or the name you specified to the block in setFilter).
-Refer to the `LiipImagineBundle documentation`_ for further information.

 .. _`Symfony CMF Sandbox`: https://github.com/symfony-cmf/cmf-sandbox
 .. _`Sonata Admin documentation`: http://sonata-project.org/bundles/admin/master/doc/reference/form_types.html